Hendawyy/Project_GCP_iTi/README.md

 - Exposure via Ingress and Load Balancer: Expose the web application using an ingress controller and load balancer, ensuring accessibility and distribution of traffic.

-## Key Considerations:

-- Restricted Internet Access: Only the management VM (private) will have access to the internet through NAT, enhancing security and control.

-- Isolated GKE Cluster: The GKE cluster (private) will not have external internet access, emphasizing network security.

-- Artifact Management: The management VM is designated for cluster management and image building/pushing to the Artifact Registry, ensuring centralized artifact storage.

-- Security Best Practices: Employ predefined roles and avoid the use of default service accounts, promoting best security practices.

-- Minimal Open Ports: Reduce open ports and permissions to enhance security and minimize potential vulnerabilities.

 ![Requirements](./Req/Requirements.png)

 ## 🚀 Getting Started